 The Museum of Art is committed to enriching the community life of Washington State University, the region and the nation by providing meaningful encounters with creativity and innovation.

-In November of 1997, WSU entered into a Memorandum of Understanding with nine Columbia Plateau tribes.
+In November of 1997, WSU entered into a Memorandum of Understanding with nine Columbia Plateau tribes to create the Plateau Center for Native American Programs.
 Through a Native American Advisory Council to the Provost, the Center advises the Provost on projects related to Native Americans, encouraging appropriate and responsive interaction with the tribes.
 Recognizing the sovereign and unique status of each tribe, WSU is committed to educational dialogue and collaboration with the tribes built on partnership and respect.

-Seeks to provide a premier education and transformative experience that prepare students to excel in a global society.”
-They provide high-impact learning experiences that engage undergraduates, foster core competencies in all learners, support students through the undergraduate years until graduation.
+The Office of Undergraduate Education seeks to provide a premier education and transformative experience that prepare students to excel in a global society.
+Its programs provide high-impact learning experiences that engage undergraduates, foster core competencies in all learners, support students through the undergraduate years until graduation.
 Programs include:

 The primary purpose of the Office of the University Ombudsman is to protect the interests, rights, and privileges of students, staff, and faculty at all levels of university operations and programs.
 The ombudsman is designated by the university to function as an impartial and neutral resource to assist all members of the university community.
 The ombudsman provides information relating to university policies and procedures and facilitates the resolution of problems and grievances through informal investigation and mediation.
 The office does not replace or supersede other university grievances, complaint, or appeal procedures.